Skip to main content

 Blaszkow Legal, PLLC will do everything in its power to guide you through the claims process and assist you in recovering everything to which you are entitled to ease the strain placed on your family by the loss you have suffered.
 Call our Alexandria office to schedule an appointment and consultation, or email us now.

-Do you handle DC and Maryland Wrongful Death cases?
+Do You Handle DC And Maryland Wrongful Death Cases?

 Yes!
 Blaszkow Legal’s attorneys practice law in all Courts in Maryland, Virginia, and DC, including wrongful death cases, especially those caused by car accidents, truck accidents, pedestrian strikes, and more.

-If you have lost a loved one as the result of negligence, then you should hold the negligent party, or parties, accountable.
+If you have lost a loved one as a result of negligence, then you should hold the negligent party, or parties, accountable.
 Filing a claim can never bring your loved one back, but it can sometimes bring you peace of mind, and offer some sliver of hope to you and your family as you grieve your loss.

 Call the team at Blaszkow Legal today, and let us begin to fight for you.
 Call 703-879-5910 for a free consultation!